-ELECTRICAL SYSTEMS

-12 Volt DC System
+ELECTRICAL SYSTEMS 12 Volt DC System

 The 12 Volt DC system is battery powered.
-The battery is charged through the engine-driven alternator and an AC converter.
+The battery is charged through the engine-driven alternator and/or (optional) battery charger.
 A voltmeter, located on the helm dash, shows the charge level of the battery.
-DC circuit breakers, also located on the helm dash, operate onboard 12 volt equipment.
+DC circuit breakers operate onboard 12 volt equipment.

 The negative terminal of the battery is connected to the engine grounding stud.
 This is the approved negative ground set-up for marine DC electrical systems.
 Any additional equipment must be adapted to this negative ground system.
 Additional equipment must be supplied and fused, if necessary, from DC circuit breakers located on the helm dash.
+A yellow DC grounding wire or yellow band cable will identify DC ground from the black or hot wire on the AC 120 Volt system.
 Consult your CROWNLINE dealer about additional DC power requirements.